uio-ccse/computational-essay-showroom/_build/essays/exampleessays/railgun_TOO/Railgun_V1_9.md

 Next, we define some parameters, including the current in the rails, the separation of the rails (which is also the width of the projectile), the lengths of the rails, and the mass of the projectile.

 Using the [approximate dimensions](https://ndiastorage.blob.core.usgovcloudapi.net/ndia/2003/gun/ellis.pdf) of the navy railgun as a guide, we set the length of the rails to 10m and the separation of the rails to 15cm (corresponding to a 150mm bore railgun).
 We will also define the mass of the projectile (1 kg) and the magnetic constant for use in magnetic force calculations later on.
+And, we will define our timestep and initialize our time constant.